 The arc length of a cycloid is the curved distance between two cusps.
-It is denoted by S and its formula is:
+S denotes it, and the formula is:

 Area of a cycloid

-The area of a cycloid is the area under the arch, which is created by a single revolution of the circle.
+The area of a cycloid is the area under the arch created by a single revolution of the circle.
 As used in the cycloid calculator, its formula is given by: